-We are developing an internal training course on recognizing forced labor.
-This course will be integrated into our onboarding program for new employees and will be mandatory for all current employees.
+We have developed an internal training course on recognizing forced labour.
+This course is integrated into our onboarding program for new employees and is mandatory for all current employees.
 The training will be refreshed and required every two years to ensure ongoing awareness and compliance.
+As of Q1 of 2025, 100% of our employees have signed our HR training course regarding forced labour.